GitOffMyCode/11ty-gen-starter/src/butterflycollection/posts/Orange-tip.md

 ---
 layout: layouts/post.html
 title: Orange tip
+intro: Common and widespread, this medium-sized butterfly can be found in gardens and hedgerows.
+The males are unmistakable; white butterflies with bright orange wingtips.
+The females are white with black wingtips.
+Both have mottled green underwings.
 latinname: Anthocharis cardamines
 sighting: 2022-05-12
+location: Buxton
+image: OrangeTip.jpeg
+imageAltText: Orange tip butterfly
 tags:
   - British
   - Orange
   - White
+  - Buxton
 ---

 The Orange-tip is a true sign of spring, being one of the first species to emerge that has not overwintered as an adult.